-During hay fever season when people sneeze, have runny itchy eyes and become miserable from pollen and dust in the air, dogs also can suffer from these inhaled allergens.
-It's more accurately called atopy, and is a seasonal allergy that can make your puppy itch and scratch with misery.
-Read this article to learn more about puppy inhalant allergies and atopy.
+During hay fever season when people sneeze, have runny, itchy eyes and become miserable from pollen and dust in the air, dogs also can suffer from these inhaled allergens.
+Dog's allergies tend to affect their skin more than their respiratory tracts.
+It's more accurately called atopy and is a seasonal allergy that can make your puppy itch and scratch with misery.

 02 of 12

-Puppies and dogs can suffer from several types of allergies, including a sensitivity to foods.
-It's not the brand of food necessarily, but the ingredients in the diet.
-While you might think that a food allergy would cause digestive upset (and some do), in many cases food allergies also cause skin problems.
-Learn more here.
+Puppies and dogs can suffer from several types of allergies, including sensitivity to foods.
+It's not the brand of food necessarily, but the ingredients in the diet--most commonly chicken or beef.
+Despite common misconception, it is extremely rare for dogs to be allergic to grains.
+While you may think that a food allergy would cause digestive upset (and some do), in many cases the food allergies can also cause skin problems.

 03 of 12

 Contact allergies are much more common in people than in puppies.
 That's because the fur appears to help protect your puppy from contact with irritating surfaces or substances.
-But the puppy's tummy, where there's less fur, can be sensitive to contact with some substances, such as cleaning materials on floor or fire retardant on carpets.
-Find out more in this article about contact allergies.
+But the puppy's tummy, where there's less fur, can be sensitive to contact with some substances, such as cleaning materials on the floor or fire retardant on carpets.

 04 of 12

-Mange is caused by a skin mite that burrows beneath the skin.
+Mange is caused by a skin mite that burrows into the hair follicles.
 Some types of mange mites, such as the demodex mite, actually are a normal part of the dog's skin.
-But puppies that don't have a fully mature immune system can develop skin problems as a result of the mange mite irritation.
-While most cases of this skin disease aren't serious and puppies outgrow the problem, a percentage of dogs develop devastating skin problems and need medical care.
-Find out more in this article about... demodectic mange.Continue to 5 of 12 below.
+But puppies that don't have a fully mature immune system can develop skin problems as a result of overgrowth of the mite population which can cause irritation.
+When localized to small areas of the skin, this skin disease isn't serious and most puppies outgrow the problem, however the infection can often spread to affect the entire dog and secondary infections can occur which can be very uncomfortable.
+In addition, when this condition occurs in adult dogs, it is usually a sign of another, more serious health problem suppressing your dog's immune system.Continue to 5 of 12 below.

 05 of 12

-Sarcoptic mange also is caused by a skin might that's difficult to see without magnification.
-This type of mange is very contagious between dogs--it may even affect you!--and causes severe itching so that puppies scratch and can damage their own skin trying to relieve the discomfort.
+Sarcoptic mange also is caused by a skin might that cannot be seen without magnification.
+This type of mange is very contagious between dogs—it may even affect you!—and causes severe itching so that puppies scratch and can damage their own skin trying to relieve the discomfort.
 The veterinarian must diagnose the problem before you can treat it.
-Learn more about sarcoptic mange here.

 06 of 12

 Ringworm isn't actually a worm.
 It's a type of fungus that's found in the environment, and most animals (and people) have immune systems that prevent ringworm spores from causing problems.
 In puppies that haven't yet developed a strong immune defense, though, they may be susceptible to infection.
-You could call ringworm "the great pretender" because it can look like any number of other skin problems, and is very contagious between pets--and people, especially kids and... immune compromised individuals.
-Ringworm in puppies looks different than on humans, though.
-Find out more about ringworm in this article.
+You could call ringworm "the great pretender" because it can look like any number of other skin problems, and is very contagious between pets—and people, especially kids and immune compromised individuals.

 07 of 12

-You may notice a soft-to-hard or warm painful swelling on your puppy, following an injury, and this may be a skin abscess.
-An abscess is a pocket of infection beneath the skin, and because the surface layer may heal more quickly, it seals the festering wound so that the sore expands inward.
-While most abscesses require veterinary attention and medicine to heal, there also are home care tips that help speed the healing.
-Learn more about skin abscesses here.
+You may notice a soft-to-hard or warm, painful swelling on your puppy, following an injury, and this may be a skin abscess.
+An abscess is a pocket of infection beneath the skin.
+When the skin heals over bacteria that were introduced into a wound, the infection gets sealed in and can swell up and cause serious problems.
+While most abscesses require veterinary attention and medicine to heal, there also are home care tips that help speed the healing such as warm compresses to the area.

 08 of 12